 Two important things to take away from the comparison above are the features that you don’t get with some plans and the savings for users that happen when you end up with a family of four.

-On Straight Talk and the single line Verizon Wireless plans there is no personal hotspot, so you cannot use the phone to connect a computer or a tablet to the Internet.
-This is included in the cost of the More Everything plans, which also include Verizon NFL Mobile at no added fee.
+On Straight Talk and the single line, Verizon Wireless plans there is no personal hotspot, so you cannot use the phone to connect a computer or a tablet to the Internet.
+This is included in the cost of the Verizon Plan, which also includes Verizon NFL Mobile at no added fee.

 Straight Talk is still a good deal with two people in a family, but once you get up to four users the savings tip back in the favor of the Verizon More Everything plan.

-Straight Talk doesn’t offer an overage option to get more than 3GB of high-speed data.
-On the single line plans from Verizon the overage is $15 for 500MB at the 1GB level and $15 for 1GB at the 2GB level.
-With the More Everything plans the overage is $15 for 1GB of overage.
-Users can also upgrade to more or less data at any time on the More Everything plans.
+Straight Talk doesn’t offer an overage option to get more than 5GB of high-speed data.
+On the single line plans from Verizon, the overage is $15 for 1GB.

 Verizon vs Straight Talk Phones